 The main route is the refuge route (east direct) which to access you should drive to Sparti and head south towards Guthio.
 Exit at the village of Xirokambi and head West.
 The road is generally good and asphalt until it reaches the forest road towards the refuge.
 The road continues to be pretty good but it now consists of dirt.
 Use a GPS to get there since there are many linked roads and you don't want to get lost.

 Reaching Sparti or Kalamata

-To get to Kalamata or Sparti you could drive from Athens (aprox 2h) or fly to Kalamata airport and drive from there.
+To get to Kalamata or Sparti you could drive from Athens (approx 2h) or fly to Kalamata airport and drive from there.

-If you are going to head into the deeper trailheads it is reccomended that you drive or rent a 4x4 car since peloponise roads are known to be shit, but you can also hike from trailheads in villages where you won't need a 4x4.
+If you are going to head into the deeper trailheads it is recommended that you drive or rent a 4x4 car since Peloponnese roads are known to be shit, but you can also hike from trailheads in villages where you won't need a 4x4.

 Starting at the refuge at 1550m of elevation the route heads Westwards and starts just behind the refuge.
 The sign says it's just 2:45h to the summit, for us it was 3h.
 This section is generally forested through a lush forest that is generally not steep while it is mainly dirt and rock.
 The section is 12 mins long and ends just under a big rock-face.

 The climb of the rock-face is a very unfortunate part of the climb being very steep and rocky, sore legs all the way through the 18 mins it takes to finish this section.

 Starting at an open field at the alpine with lush green grass and flowers.
 It is a long section that crosses one point of interest 'Gouves Place', it takes about 58 mins to cross this section.